12 Management Best Practices to Use

 Some managers fear delegation because of the underlying concern that they could complete the task better.
 However, with a limited amount of time, delegation becomes an essential part of project management.

 Delegating not only saves you time, but it also helps develop your team.
-By delegating more tasks, your employees will build their skills along with their confidence.
+When you delegate tasks, your employees get to build their skills along with their confidence.

 When you delegate a part of work to your team, you also enable them to develop their way of doing things.
 Whichever approach they take, don’t interfere.
 Instead, take a step back, ask for updates, and check whether they require your input.